fe-moldark/wesleykent-website/bruteforcing.markdown

 Note: If you have already cracked a specific hash and deleted it, John will say it is already cracked if you try it again and then annoyingly not show you what it is.
 That cracked hash can be found in the john.pot file on your system.
 Since I don't know where you'll install John, you can find it with the following command:<br>
 `find / -type f -name john.pot 2>/dev/null`<br>
 <br>
 Another note: Sometimes before attempting to crack a file you will need to convert it to a format that John can use.
 These tools are named things like "ssh2john" or "zip2john" (reference [here](/thm/2022/04/18/TomGhost.html) for a time when I had to use "gpg2john"), and since there are so many different kinds of formats out there, I'll leave you to do your own research on each one specifically.
 Just know that before John can take a crack at certain file types there has to be some conversion made beforehand.
-There are a million forums online that will cover the how-to for ssh keys, zip password protected files, etc - what's important is that you know these tools exist.<br>
+There are a million forums online that will cover the how-to for ssh keys, zip password protected files, etc - what's important is that you know these tools exist.
 <br><br>
 Lastly, if you ever have to convert a file that is encoded as `base64` the command is as simple as:<br>
 `cat filename.ext | base64 -d` and you can of course output the result to a file by adding `> output.txt`<br>